luc-ta/luc-ta.github.io/_posts/2026-01-20-commutative-quandles.md

 In Section 5, we strengthen the results of Section 4 by showing that "taking the Alexander quandle" (resp. the averaging quandle) defines an equivalence of categories from affine modules over \\(\Lambda=\mathbb{Z}[s^{\pm 1}, (1-s)^{-1}]\\) (resp. \\(k=\mathbb{Z}[1/2]\\)) to Latin (resp. commutative) medial quandles.

 In Section 6, we completely describe free objects in the categories studied in Section 5.
-As an application, we deduce structure theorems for finitely generated commutative medial quandles and finite cancellative midpoint algebras.
+As an application, we deduce structure theorems for finitely generated commutative medial quandles and certain cancellative midpoint algebras.
 This solves Question 7.3 and resolves a conjectural structure theorem in Question 7.1 of \[BE26\].

 ## 2. Preliminaries